PSE’s 2019 20-Year Plan

 What we said last year about the 2017 plan is still true: PSE’s 20-year plan is a blueprint for locking Washington into decades of fossil fuels and an outdated energy grid.

 More about the 2017 plan here, but you get the picture.

 If you or someone you know might be interested in attending a PSE “listening session” this fall to give input on PSE’s 20-year energy plan, or anything else they’re up to, click here to request that the event be held in Tacoma (which is centrally located and relatively convenient).

 The 2019 planning process

 Thanks to citizen participation in the 2017 hearings, PSE is starting to feel the weight of increased public attention.
-Their response?
-Corral the public into four “IRP Advisory Group” meetings where comments will be taken on their selective technical material while excluding their most vocal neighborhood stakeholders from the eight Technical meetings where only invited stakeholders get a seat at the table and the public can attend but can’t contribute.
+The 2019 planning cycle will now include four “IRP Advisory Group” meetings where public comments will be taken.

 Technical Advisory Group

 The bulk of the planning work occurs in the Technical Advisory Group meetings, where the public can observe but public comment is limited.